nutechsoftware/AlarmDecoder-IoT/README.md

 See the README-FLASH-ESP32.md inside the release file for instructions on flashing the firmware to a ESP32-POE-ISO board over USB.

 ###  3.1. <a name='webui-build-(webui)---esp32/esp32-poe-iso-webui'></a>webUI build (webui) - esp32/esp32-poe-iso-webui
-- Enabled components: Pushover, Twilio, Sendgrid, ser2sock, webUI, MQTT, ftpd.
+- Enabled components: Pushover, Twilio, Sendgrid, ser2sock, webUI, MQTT, ftpd, top.

 - Optional uSD card with a FAT32 root partition is required for webUI.
   - Copy the contents of contrib/webUI/flash-drive folder into the root directory of the card.